Culminating project planning must begin well in advance of graduation. The process will take a minimum of two semesters.

 A student interested in completing a creative work must show evidence of creative ability to selected committee members before being approved for this option.

-You and your committee chair and culminating project committee must agree to one disciplinary based style guide to follow for preparation of the culminating project.
+- The student, committee chair, and culminating project committee must agree to one disciplinary-based style guide to follow for preparation of the culminating project.

 Field Study